niketagrawal/til/code-review/code-review-checklist.md

 Use variables with upper case and underscores to store constants in the code.
 Declare these variables at the top of the module.

 ### Use explicit impots
 Explicitly state what you wish to import from a specific module instead of using import *.
 A wildcrad is often not needed for relatively small size modules.
+Uisng absolute imports over relative imports gives btter readability.

 ### Classify imports in standard library, third party and local application imports
 Improves redability